Dementia

 Personality changes and behavioral disturbances may develop early or late.
 Motor and other focal neurologic deficits occur at different stages, depending on the type of dementia; they occur early in vascular dementia and late in Alzheimer disease.
 Incidence of seizures is somewhat increased during all stages.

-Many disorders, particularly during exacerbations, can worsen the symptoms of dementia.
+Many concurrent general medical disorders, particularly during exacerbations, can worsen the symptoms of dementia.
 These disorders include diabetes, chronic bronchitis, emphysema, infections, chronic kidney disease, liver disorders, and heart failure.

-Drinking alcohol, even in moderate amounts, may also worsen the symptoms of dementia and contribute to its progression (eg, by reducing brain volume), and most experts recommend that patients with dementia stop drinking alcohol.
+Drinking alcohol, even in moderate amounts, may also worsen the symptoms of dementia and contribute to its progression (eg, by reducing brain volume); most experts recommend that patients with dementia stop drinking alcohol.

 Early (mild) dementia symptoms